- physical fitness

 - unloading baggage onto a conveyer belt or carousel for passengers to collect at baggage reclaim when they land

-- clearing runways after a storm or heavy snowfall and de-icing aircraft
+- clearing runways after a storm or heavy snowfall, de-icing aircraft and making sure airside pavements and surfaces are free of debris

 - directing traffic, attaching stairs and bridges to aircraft and operating a variety of ground machinery

-- with further experience, directing towed aircraft and assisting it to park at gate
+- with further experience, directing towed aircraft and assisting it to park at the gate

 - You would work both indoors and outdoors, in all weathers.